-The Stephen M. Kellen Term Member Program encourages promising young leaders in government, media, nongovernmental organizations, law, business, finance, and academia to engage in a sustained conversation on international affairs and U.S. foreign policy.
-The program allows these younger members to interact with seasoned foreign-policy experts and participate in a wide variety of events designed especially for them.
-Each year a new class of term members, between the ages of 30 and 36, is elected to a five-year membership term.
+The Stephen M. Kellen Term Member Program provides young professionals in government, media, nongovernmental organizations, law, business, finance, and academia the opportunity to participate in a sustained conversation on international affairs and U.S. foreign policy.
+The program allows these younger members to interact with seasoned foreign policy experts and participate in a wide variety of events designed especially for them.
+Each year, a new class of term members between the ages of thirty and thirty-six is elected to serve a fixed five-year membership term.

-In addition to taking part in the full range of Council activities, the term members also enjoy an array of special events with high-profile speakers, including an annual Term Member Conference, roundtables, workshops, trips to financial and governmental institutions around the country, and a one-week-long study trip abroad every two years.
-This year's Nineteenth Annual Term Member Conference featured Secretary of Homeland Security Jeh Charles Johnson, and included plenaries featuring Middle East experts and former chairman of the Joint Chiefs of Staff Michael G. Mullen.
-Concurrent breakout session roundtables with CFR Fellows offered term members a chance for in-depth conversations on topics ranging from Europe’s economic future and developments in U.S. trade policy, to energy and geopolitics, and Israel and Palestine after the Gaza war.
-The conference ended with a team debate over whether the United States should do more to pressure Russian President Vladimir Putin.
+In addition to taking part in a full range of CFR activities, term members also enjoy an array of special events with high-profile speakers, including an annual Term Member Conference, roundtables, workshops, trips to financial and governmental institutions across the country, and a week-long study trip abroad every two years.
+The Twenty-Third Annual Term Member Conference featured former NORTHCOM and NORAD Commander General Lori J. Robinson as the keynote speaker.
+Concurrent breakout-session roundtables offered term members the opportunity for in-depth conversations on critical issues, ranging from Iran and North Korea, to climate change, artificial intelligence, and trade policy.
+The conference also included sessions on what the 2018 midterm elections mean for the 2020 U.S. presidential election, the foreign policy of cities and states, and the future of Europe.